gunishmatta/Daily-Programming-Practice/README.md

     the function count always returns either 0 (the element is not in the set) or 1 (the element is in the set), and the function insert never adds an element to the set if it is already there.

+Map structures
+A map is a generalized array that consists of key-value-pairs.
+The C++ standard library contains two map implementations that correspond to the set implementations: the structure map is based on a balanced binary tree and accessing elements takes O(logn) time, while the structure unordered_map uses hashing and accessing elements takes O(1) time on average